patevs/dotfiles/README.md

 # dotfiles

-> Personal system configuration files which are often refered to as .files (dotfiles).
+> My personal system configuration files commonly refered to as .files (dotfiles).
-> Also included are various utility scripts for system setup and configuration automation.
+> Also included are various utility scripts use for system setup and configuration automation.

 ---